WillGaribaldo/HR-Analytics-Dashboard-Predictive-Modeling/README.md

 ## 🔍 Overview

 This end-to-end project combines **Power BI** for interactive visualization and **Python** for predictive modeling to address HR attrition.
-The objective was to deliver actionable insights to help HR teams make data-driven decisions around employee retention and workforce planning.
+The objective was to deliver actionable insights to help HR teams make data-driven decisions around employee retention and workforce planning. **AI was leverged to help create a predictive model within Python**.

 ---